Germany–United Kingdom relations

-The bilateral relations between Germany and the United Kingdom span hundreds of years, and the countries have been aligned since the end of World War II.
+The bilateral relations between Germany and the United Kingdom span hundreds of years.
+The countries were allied for hundreds of years in the Late Middle Ages and, while they were on opposite sites in the two world wars in the 20th century, they have been aligned since the end of World War II.

+During Classical antiquity and the Migration Period, the progenitors of the populations of the United Kingdom and Germany consisted of the same Ingvaeonic and Elbe Germanic peoples.

 Relations were very strong in the Late Middle Ages when the German cities of the Hanseatic League traded with England and Scotland.

-Before the Unification of Germany in 1871, Britain was often allied in wartime with its dominant Prussia.
+Before the Unification of Germany in 1871, Britain was often allied in wartime with German states, including Prussia.
 The royal families often intermarried.
 The House of Hanover (1714–1837) ruled the small Electorate of Hanover, later the Kingdom of Hanover, as well as Britain.
+Queen Victoria, known as the grandmother of Europe, married Prince Albert of Saxe-Coburg and Gotha, and further diplomatic marriages would result in their grandchildren occupying both the British and German thrones.

 Historians have long focused on the diplomatic and naval rivalries between Germany and Britain after 1871 to search for the root causes of the growing antagonism that led to World War I. In recent years, historians have paid greater attention to the mutual cultural, ideological and technological influences.

-During the Napoleonic Wars (1803–1815), Prussia was from some time a British ally and suffered for it; some of the other German states had supported France.

-Germany, as the German Empire, fought against the United Kingdom and its allies in World War I between 1914 and 1918.
-Germany, as Nazi Germany, again fought the United Kingdom and allied forces in World War II between 1939 and 1945.
+Germany, as the German Empire, fought against the United Kingdom and its allies in World War I between 1914 and 1918; and, as Nazi Germany, against the United Kingdom and allied forces in World War II between 1939 and 1945.
 Germany was defeated by the United Kingdom and its allies in both wars.
-Following the defeat of Nazi Germany, Germany was occupied by the allied forces, including the United Kingdom, from 1945 to 1955.
-Following this, the country was divided into West Germany and East Germany.
+Following the defeat of Nazi Germany, Germany was occupied by the allied forces, including the United Kingdom, from 1945 to 1955, after which it was divided into West Germany and East Germany.

 The United Kingdom became close allies with West Germany during the Cold War, through West Germany's integration into the 'Western world'.
-For example, through the United States-led defence partnership, NATO, as Britain said that a Soviet incursion into Germany or a nuclear strike would be met with British fire, or nuclear retalliation.
-Contrastingly, relations between East Germany and the United Kingdom were poor due to East Germany being allied to the Soviet Union during the Cold War.
+Contrastingly, relations between East Germany and the United Kingdom were poor owing to the former’s alliance with the Soviet Union during the Cold War.